 The white noise drowns out all unpleasant sounds for the baby, even those made by her very noisy big sister!

-You know your baby best, so follow your instinct.
+When it comes to what your baby needs – you know your baby best, so follow your instincts, mama!